As recommended by the Committee on Campus Life 11/1/01

 - Runyan Center

-- Bulletin board between Hancock and May-Crossen Student Commons.
+- Bulletin board between Hancock and May-Crosson Student Commons.

-- Bulletin board in Dowd Loft, second floor of May-Crossen Student Commons.
+- Bulletin board in Dowd Loft, second floor of May-Crosson Student Commons.

 - Bulletin board in the lower level of Runyan Center near the Post Office.

 - Whiteboard near Café 1847 require Student Life approval.

 Other On-Campus Advertising Resources

 Earlham Events Calendar

 Registered student organizations, campus departments, and individuals can use earlham.edu/events to post events for view by the campus community.
 This calendar is the central, comprehensive calendar of events happening on the Earlham College campus.
 The Office of Events must approve the event in 25Live before the event or program is listed on the web calendar.

 The Today@Earlham newsletter features events on the Earlham campus or events sponsored by a student organization or campus department at Earlham College and Earlham School of Religion.
 More information including instructions and editorial guidelines can be found online.